Willy Adames Preview, Player Props: Brewers vs. Yankees

 Willy Adames At The Plate

-- In 29.9% of his games this year, Adames has had at least one RBI.
-He's picked up more than one in 13.4% and driven in three or more of his team's runs in 10 contests.
+- In 30.5% of his games this year, Adames has notched at least one RBI.
+In 18 of those games (14.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.